Martin Stocklasa

 Martin Stocklasa (born 29 May 1979) is a Liechtenstein football manager and former player who played as a defender.

-He is the current manager of Liechtenstein club FC Vaduz, who play in the Swiss Challenge League, the second tier of Swiss football.
+He was most recently the manager of Liechtenstein club FC Vaduz, who play in the Swiss Challenge League, the second tier of Swiss football.

 He played for FC Zürich, FC Vaduz, Dynamo Dresden and SV Ried.
 Stocklasa, and his brother, Michael (now retired), both represented Liechtenstein at the international level and at the time of his retirement, Martin had 113 caps, which tied him with Mario Frick atop his country's appearances list.

 Club career

 Born in Grabs, Switzerland, Stocklasa started his senior career at FC Vaduz in 1997 and moved to Swiss side FC Zürich in the summer of 1999.
 He went on to spend the entire 2000–01 season on loan to SC Kriens, another Swiss club, and returned to FC Zürich for one season before eventually returning to his first club, FC Vaduz, in the summer of 2002 and spending four seasons there before moving to Dynamo Dresden.
 Stocklasa had been linked with a move to English club Leeds United, prior to his joining SV Ried.
 He joined FC St. Gallen, of the Swiss Challenge League, after leaving SV Ried in 2011.

 In June 2014, Stocklasa announced his retirement from the game.